How to Flush A Central Heating System Combi Boiler?

 Now, disconnect the valves from the radiator, then turn off one and allow the air bleed valve to be opened.

-For this, the air will come out from the radiator and the water will be flowed outside of the valves which are disconnected.
+For this, the air will come out from the radiator, and the water will have flowed outside of the valves which are disconnected.

 When all of the water from the radiator is removed, connect the power flush with the previous valves located upside of the tails of the central heating system.